Skip to main content

 • Make a model out of clay.

-We’re sure your Cubs can complete this in a heartbeat.
+We’re sure Cubs can complete this in a heartbeat.
 Kids are fantastic with technology nowadays, so this is one of the best Cub Scout badges to do at home.
-Here’s how they can earn it:
+Here’s how they can earn their digital citizen staged activity badge:

 • Show that you can: